SasanLabs/VulnerableApp/docs/ProjectUsage.md

 There are many tools for finding Web Application Vulnerability like [ZAP](https://github.com/zaproxy), Burp etc but while contributing to these Open Source Tools it is very tough to check if the Payloads added or Scripts added are working as expected.

+## TODO TDD
+## TODO Bank of Vulnerabilities
+## Maintainable Code and Reviewed because when developers write applications they might miss some points as that code is not reviewed.

 ### What used to be the solution
 ```
 1. Tool developers had to manually write applications that are prone to separate security flaws that the tool